All Episodes

 They're trying to get both sides upset with this guy.

-Bush appointed him, they're going to assume he's a conservative, and they don't need any proof.
+They're going to assume he's a conservative and they don't need any proof.

 He's just a conservative.